syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-image.md

 T> 1.
 You can get the good quality converted images by specifying the image type as Metafile in the platforms targeting .NET Framework.
 T> 2.
 You can specify the quality of the converted charts by setting the scaling mode.

+## Convert the entire Word to images

+You can convert an entire Word document to images.

-The following code illustrates how to convert the Word document to image.
+The following code example illustrates how to convert the entire Word document to images.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}
-//Loads an existing Word document
-WordDocument wordDocument = new WordDocument("Template.docx", FormatType.Docx);
+//Load an existing Word document. using(WordDocument wordDocument = new WordDocument("Template.docx", FormatType.Docx))
+{
-//Initializes the ChartToImageConverter for converting charts during Word to image conversion wordDocument.ChartToImageConverter = new ChartToImageConverter();
+    //Initialize the ChartToImageConverter for converting charts during Word to image conversion. wordDocument.ChartToImageConverter = new ChartToImageConverter();
-//Sets the scaling mode for charts (Normal mode reduces the file size) wordDocument.ChartToImageConverter.ScalingMode = ScalingMode.Normal;
+    //Set the scaling mode for charts (Normal mode reduces the file size). wordDocument.ChartToImageConverter.ScalingMode = ScalingMode.Normal;
-//Converts word document to image
+    //Convert the entire Word document to images.
     Image[] images = wordDocument.RenderAsImages(ImageType.Bitmap);
     int i = 0;
     foreach (Image image in images)
     {
-    //Saves the images as jpeg
+        //Save the image as jpeg.
         image.Save("WordToImage_" + i + ".jpeg", ImageFormat.Jpeg);
         i++;
     }
-//Closes the document
-wordDocument.Close();
+}
 {% endhighlight %}

 {% highlight vb.net tabtitle="VB.NET" %}
-'Loads an existing Word document
+'Load an existing Word document.
-Dim wordDocument As New WordDocument("Template.docx", FormatType.Docx)
+Using wordDocument As WordDocument = New WordDocument("Template.docx", FormatType.Docx)
-'Initializes the ChartToImageConverter for converting charts during Word to image conversion wordDocument.ChartToImageConverter = New ChartToImageConverter() 'Sets the scaling mode for charts (Normal mode reduces the file size) wordDocument.ChartToImageConverter.ScalingMode = ScalingMode.Normal 'Converts word document to image
+    'Initialize the ChartToImageConverter for converting charts during Word to image conversion. wordDocument.ChartToImageConverter = New ChartToImageConverter()
+    'Set the scaling mode for charts (Normal mode reduces the file size). wordDocument.ChartToImageConverter.ScalingMode = ScalingMode.Normal
+    'Convert the entire Word document to images.
     Dim images As Image() = wordDocument.RenderAsImages(ImageType.Bitmap)
-Dim i As Integer = 0
+    Dim i = 0
     For Each image As Image In images
-	'Saves the images as jpeg
+        'Save the image as jpeg.
         image.Save("WordToImage_" & i & ".jpeg", ImageFormat.Jpeg)
         i += 1
     Next
-'Closes the document
-wordDocument.Close()
+End Using
 {% endhighlight %}

 {% highlight c# tabtitle="UWP" %}